RobertWSaunders/databases-class-project/README.md

 ### Storage

-physical storage
-classification criteria for storage media
+Of course a database needs to be stored somewhere.
+A couple of classification criteria we have to think about are speed, cost and reliability (volatile storage and non volatile storage).
+There is a storage hierarchy we need to be aware of as well, in order of price with the first being the most expensive we can see:

+- Cache
+- Main Memory
-- speed
+- Flash Memory
-- cost
+- Magnetic Disk
-- reliability
+- Optical Disk
-	- volatile storage
+- Magnetic Disk
-	- non volatile storage

-data is store on magnetic disk and read into main memory when requested, written back to the disk when contents are modified

-time to access a disk block:
-seek time + rotational delay + transfer time key to lower I/O cost is to reduce seek time and rotational delay

-optimizing disk access
-- blocks (contiguous sequence of sectors from a single track)

-file organization
-- optimize block access time by organizing the pages to correspond to how data will be accessed (store related information together on the same or nearby cylinders)
-- disk arm scheduling

-database file is partitioned into fixed length blocks tries to keep blocks in main memory, wants to minimize block transfers

-buffer
-portion of main memory available to store copies of disk blocks

-buffer manager
-subsystem responsible for allocating buffer space in main memory programs call on the buffer manager when they need a block from disk
+For database systems data is stored on magnetic disk and read into memory when requested and is then written back to disk when contents are modified.
+To access the disk there is a seek time, rotational delay and transfer time that all make up the time required to access/write to the disk.
+The key to a fast I/O is to reduce the seek and rotational delays.
+We can do a couple of things to do that, such as using blocks.
+A block is a contiguous sequence of sectors from a single track.
+Therefore data is transferred between disk and main memory in blocks.
+Another technique is to improve file organization, we can optimize block access time by organizing the pages to correspond to how data will be accessed.
+So things like storing related information together on the same or nearby cylinders.
+Or disk arm scheduling, which are algorithms that order pending accesses to tracks so that disk arm movement is minimized.
+We reduce the number of disk accesses by keeping as many blocks as possible in main memory, we call that space in main memory the buffer.
+To accompany the buffer there is a buffer manager that is responsible for allocating buffer space in main memory.
+Some considerations the bugger manager takes into account are:

-- if the block is already in the buffer, buffer manager returns the address of the block in main memory
+- if the block is already in the buffer, the buffer manager returns the address of the block in main memory.
 - if the block is not in the buffer, the buffer manager
 	- allocates space in the buffer for the block
 		1. replacing (throwing out) some other block, if required